Leopoldo García Durán: Sporting career

-He alternated his professional and political activities with his sports ones.
-In 1931, García Durán was appointed as the 8th president of the Spanish Football Federation, a position that he held for five years until 1936, when he resigned with the victory of the Popular Front, and was replaced by Julián Troncoso.
-Under his leadership, the Spanish national team made its debut in a FIFA World Cup, in the 1934 edition in Italy, and he was also the first president of the Federation who devised setting a match between the League champion and the Cup champion, the so-called Spanish Super Cup, but their idea was destroyed by the outbreak of the Spanish Civil War.
-This project only came to fruition in 1940 with the Copa de los Campeones de España, which was won by Athletic-Aviation Club.
+He alternated his professional and political activities with his sports interest.
+In 1931, García Durán was appointed as the 8th president of the Spanish Football Federation, a position that he held until 1936, when he resigned following the victory of the Popular Front; he was replaced with Julián Troncoso.
+Under his leadership, the Spain national team made its debut in a FIFA World Cup, in the 1934 edition in Italy.
+It was during his Federation presidency it was devised a match between the League champion and the Cup champion, the precursor to the Spanish Super Cup.
+The outbreak of the Spanish Civil War delayed its actualization until 1940 with the Copa de los Campeones de España, won by Athletic-Aviation Club.

 García Durán was also the director of the Patronato de Apuestas Mútuas Deportivas Benéficas (Charitable Sports Mutual Betting Board).

 Personal life

-García Durán was Viscount Consort of Matamala by marriage to Countess María del Carmen de Marichalar y Bruguera, with whom he had three daughters Carmen, María Teresa, and María Asunción.
+García Durán was Viscount Consort of Matamala to Countess María del Carmen de Marichalar y Bruguera, resulting in three daughters: Carmen, María Teresa, and María Asunción.

 Death

 García Durán died in Madrid on 16 April 1966, at the age of 83.
 (Note: One source wrongly states that he was born on 3 August 1966.)
-He was a Knight of the Order of Isabella the Catholic and had other national and foreign decorations.
+He was a Knight of the Order of Isabella the Catholic and had other national and foreign honors.